cgoncalves94/piazza-backend/README.md

 # Cloud Computing Concepts Coursework

-This repository contains the coursework for the Cloud Computing Concepts course, developed by Cesar Goncalves.
+This repository contains the Piazza coursework for the Cloud Computing Concepts course, developed by Cesar Goncalves.